taliotech/django-meets-blockchain-site/docs/part-2/overview.md

 ### Objectives

-In **Part 1**, you created a simple DRF API with a single endpoint to persist wallet data.
-In **Part 2**, you'll extend the API to actually do some real work: capturing the Columbus token to a wallet.
+In **Part 1**, you created a simple DRF API with a single endpoint to persist wallet data and started to work with the blockchain.
+In **Part 2**, you'll extend the API to do some more complex work: capturing the Columbus token to a wallet.
 To do this, you'll need to implement the following steps:

 1. Connect to the Ethereum mainnet using Web3.py
 2. Access a pre-deployed smart contract